hendricksond/streamdeck-homeassistant-webhook/README.md

 ### Configuring a button

-Drag and drop the Webhook Button action from the Home Assistant Webhook category in the action list to an open button.
+Drag and drop the Webhook Button action from the Home Assistant category in the action list to an open button.
 Click the button to configure it.
 Fill out the fields.

 #### Server URL
 The base URL of your server.
 Do not include a trailing slash.